FAM-HRI: Foundation-Model Assisted Multi-Modal Human-Robot Interaction Combining Gaze and Speech: Results and Discussion

 \subsection{Task Execution in Complex Environment}

-In $S_2-S_4$, described in Sec. \ref{v-b} and illustrated in Fig. \ref{figure6} (b-d), the same 32 participants were asked to complete three levels of tasks using objects in the scene ($S_2$: Single-Step Action, $S_3$: Multi-Step Action, $S_4$: Causal Action).
-Each participant performed ten trials per task level.
+In $S_2-S_4$, described in Sec. \ref{v-b} and illustrated in Fig. \ref{figure6} (b-d), the same 42 participants were asked to complete three levels of tasks using objects in the scene ($S_2$: Single-Step Action, $S_3$: Multi-Step Action, $S_4$: Causal Action).
+Each participant performed five trials using all baseline approaches and our proposed method per task level.

-As shown in Tab. \ref{table_comparison}, FAM-HRI outperformed all baseline methods (except for the two baseline FreeView and HapGloves using teleoperation), achieving the highest success rate across all task levels, demonstrating its robustness in complex real-world scenarios.
+As shown in Tab. \ref{table_comparison}, FAM-HRI outperformed all baseline methods (except for the two teleoperation baselines, FreeView and HapGloves), achieving the highest success rate across all task levels, demonstrating its robustness in complex real-world scenarios.
 Our success rate exceeds that of GIRAF \cite{c43} and NVP-HRI \cite{c17}, both of which rely on an RGB-D camera to capture the 3D human skeleton, which is prone to sensor noise and ambient occlusion that reduces the overall success rate of the task execution.